-Clients arrive in treatment with a variety of needs.
-Untreated, these issues often contribute significantly to an individuals’ initiation into, and maintenance of, the criminal lifestyle.
-Within the framework of the Risk, Need, Responsivity model, CPA utilizes a wide range of assessment methods to diagnose and treat clients involved in the criminal justice system.
-This includes initial intake interviews, formal psychological assessments, and ongoing behavioral observations.
+Clients arrive for treatment with a variety of needs.
+If left untreated, these issues often contribute significantly to an individuals’ initiation into, and maintenance of, the criminal lifestyle.
+Within the framework of the Risk, Need, Responsivity (RNR) model, CPA utilizes a wide range of assessment methods to diagnose and treat clients involved in the criminal justice system.
+This includes initial clinical interviews at intake, review of collateral information, formal psychological assessments, and ongoing behavioral observations.
 In addition, clients are often exposed to a combination of treatment modalities and providers who work collaboratively to develop and continually re-evaluate diagnostic impressions and treatment goals.

 Our assessments and interventions are empirically driven in order to provide the most efficient and cost-effective services.
 After an assessment of criminogenic factors (e.g., criminal history, antisocial personality traits, nature/level of affiliation with antisocial individuals, substance abuse, history of [non]compliance with supervising agents and treatment providers), thorough review of collateral data, and collaboration with supervising agents, the client is prescribed a treatment regimen designed to manage their current risk and reduce future risk of recidivism and relapse.
 This typically includes a variety of treatment modalities including combinations of group therapies, individual therapy, and referral for psychiatric medication management services.